 The post will be continually updated with corrections and new information.

 The locations and schedule for both films have been published in academic papers (JSTOR & Academia) by Professor MacKay, gleaned from Vertov’s notes in the Russian State Archive of Literature and Art (RGALI) summarised (by me) as follows:

 ‘The Eleventh Year’ (1927)

-Moscow to the Volkhov dam (near Leningrad) in June 1927; then to the Ukrainian sites of Kharkiv at the end of June and beginning of July, the Kamenskoe (Kamianske) Iron Foundry (on the Dnieper River) in July and August* and the Donbas industrial region** in August.
-There was a visit to the under construction Dnieper Hydroelectric Station during September, and then to Kyiv*** for the tenth anniversary celebrations of the October Revolution.
-The film crew also went to Odesa and the Romanian border but the exact dates of these visits are not known.
+Moscow to the Volkhov dam (near Leningrad) in June 1927; then to the Ukrainian sites of Kharkov at the end of June and beginning of July, the Kamenskoe (Kamianske) Iron Foundry (on the Dnieper River) in July and August, and the Donbass industrial region* in August.
+There was a visit to the under construction Dnieper Hydroelectric Station during September, and then to Kiev** for the tenth anniversary celebrations of the October Revolution.
+The film crew also went to Odessa and the Romanian border but the exact dates of these visits are not known.

 *The mines, coke ovens, and steelworks of Rutchenkovo and Lidievka around the city of Donetsk in Eastern Ukraine.
 The city, originally named Hughesovka after the Welsh businessman who started the Russian steel industry, was known as Stalin at the time of the film.

 **Though the sequence showing this in the film (and possibly MwaMC, see screenshot [00:17:54]) appears to be in Sovetskaya (now Tverskaya) Square, Moscow (the obelisk Monument to the Soviet Constitution in that square is clearly visible).

 The new footage for ‘Man with a Movie Camera’ was shot from early June to the middle of September 1928: Moscow in June, Odessa in June and July, Kiev in July and August, Kharkov* in August, and another visit to Kiev at the end of August to mid September.